-- 1 (b) Management and maintenance.
-The owner is responsible for all management functions, - 2 including determining eligibility of applicants, selection of tenants, reexamination and - 3 verification of family income and composition, determination of family rent (total tenant - 4 payment, tenant rent and utility reimbursement), collection of rent, termination of tenancy and - 5 eviction, and performance of all repair and maintenance functions (including ordinary and - 6 extraordinary maintenance), and replacement of capital items.
+2 including determining eligibility of applicants, selection of tenants, reexamination and 3 verification of family income and composition, determination of family rent (total tenant 4 payment, tenant rent and utility reimbursement), collection of rent, termination of tenancy and 5 eviction, and performance of all repair and maintenance functions (including ordinary and 6 extraordinary maintenance), and replacement of capital items.
 (See part 5 of this title.)
+All 7 functions must be performed in accordance with applicable equal opportunity requirements.
+8 (c) Contracting for services.
+(1) For this part 880-and 24 CFR part 881 projects, with HUD 9 approval, the owner may contract with a private or public entity (except the contract 10 administrator) for performance of the services or duties required in paragraphs (a) and (b) of this 11 section.
+12 (2) For 24 CFR part 883 projects, with approval of the Agency, the owner may contract with a 13 private or public entity (but not with the Agency unless temporarily necessary for the Agency to

+(b) Management and maintenance.
+The owner is responsible for all management functions,

-All - 7 functions must be performed in accordance with applicable equal opportunity requirements. - 8 (c) Contracting for services.
-(1) For this part 880-and 24 CFR part 881 projects, with HUD - 9 approval, the owner may contract with a private or public entity (except the contract - administrator) for performance of the services or duties required in paragraphs (a) and (b) of this - 11 section. - 12 (2) For 24 CFR part 883 projects, with approval of the Agency, the owner may contract with a - 13 private or public entity (but not with the Agency unless temporarily necessary for the Agency to - 14 protect its financial interest and to uphold its program responsibilities where no alternative - 15 management agent is immediately available) for performance of the services or duties required in - 16 paragraphs (a) and (b) of this section. - 17 (3) However, such an arrangement does not relieve the owner of responsibility for these services - 18 and duties. - 19 (d) Submission of financial and operating statements.
-After execution of the Contract, the owner - 20 must submit to the contract administrator: - 21 (1) Financial information in accordance with 24 CFR part 5, subpart H; and - 22 (2) Other statements as to project operation, financial conditions and occupancy as HUD may - 23 require pertinent to administration of the Contract and monitoring of project operations. - 24 (e) Use of project funds.
-(1) Project funds must be used for the benefit of the project, to make - 25 required deposits to the replacement reserve in accordance with §880.602 and to provide - distributions to the owner as provided in §880.205, §881.205 of this chapter, or §883.306 of this - 27 chapter, as appropriate. - 28 (2) For this part 880 and 24 CFR part 881 projects: - 29 (i) Any remaining project funds must be deposited with the mortgagee or other HUD-approved - 30 depository in an interest-bearing residual receipts account.
-Withdrawals from this account will be - 31 made only for project purposes and with the approval of HUD. - 32 (ii) Partially-assisted projects are exempt from the provisions of this section. - 33 (iii) In the case of HUD-insured projects, the provisions of this paragraph (e) will apply instead - 34 of the otherwise applicable mortgage insurance provisions.
+- 14 protect its financial interest and to uphold its program responsibilities where no alternative - 15 management agent is immediately available) for performance of the services or duties required in - 16 paragraphs (a) and (b) of this section.

+- (3) However, such an arrangement does not relieve the owner of responsibility for these servicesand duties. - (d) Submission of financial and operating statements.
+After execution of the Contract, the ownermust submit to the contract administrator: - 21 (1) Financial information in accordance with 24 CFR part 5, subpart H; and - (2) Other statements as to project operation, financial conditions and occupancy as HUD may require pertinent to administration of the Contract and monitoring of project operations. - 24 (e) Use of project funds.
+(1) Project funds must be used for the benefit of the project, to make - 25 required deposits to the replacement reserve in accordance with §880.602 and to provide - distributions to the owner-as provided in \$880.205, \$881.205 of this chapter, or \$883.306 of this chapter, as appropriate. - 28 (2) For this part 880 and 24 CFR part 881 projects: - 29 (i) Any remaining project funds must be deposited with the mortgagee or other HUD approved - depository in an interest bearing residual receipts account.
+Withdrawals from this account will be made only for project purposes and with the approval of HUD. - 32 (ii) Partially assisted projects are exempt from the provisions of this section. - 33 (iii) In the case of HUD insured projects, the provisions of this paragraph (e) will apply instead - 34 of the otherwise applicable mortgage insurance provisions.